 These represent interbank call loans to local banks with maturities of six months or less.
-Interest rates ranges from 1.84% to 3.97% and from 2.78% to 6.72% for peso-denominated loans in 2020 and 2019, respectively, and from 1.15% to 1.81% and from 1.35% to 2.85% for USD-denominated loans in 2020 and 2019, respectively.
+Interest rates range from 1.88% to 5.00% for peso-denominated loans in 2022.

 Allowance for credit and impairment losses

 The table below presents the movements of credit exposures and related allowance on corporate loans for ECL grouped according to the different stages of the ECL model.